-Tuesday, January 28th 2020, 2:30 pm - Thirty-four years ago, the Space Shuttle Challenger was lost due to extreme weather.
+Thursday, January 28th 2021, 6:00 am - Thirty-five years ago, the Space Shuttle Challenger was lost due to extreme weather.
 Here's how.

-On the chilly Tuesday morning of January 28, 1986, seven American astronauts climbed on board the Space Shuttle Challenger, ready for an 11:37 a.m.
-ET launch into Earth orbit for a six-day stay in space.
+On the chilly Tuesday morning of January 28, 1986, seven American astronauts climbed on board the Space Shuttle Challenger for an 11:37 a.m. launch into space.

-Just 73 seconds after liftoff, at 11:38 a.m.
-EST, their mission tragically ended, when the shuttle broke apart and crashed back down to Earth.
-Killed in the accident were Francis Scobee, Michael Smith, Ellison Onizuka, Judith Resnik, Ronald McNair, Gregory Jarvis, and Christa McAuliffe.
+Just 73 seconds after liftoff, their mission tragically ended when the shuttle broke apart and crashed back down to Earth.
+Killed in the accident were Commander Francis Richard Scobee, Pilot Michael Smith, mission specialists Ellison Onizuka, Judith Resnik and Ronald McNair, and payload specialists Gregory Jarvis and Christa McAuliffe.

 Many things can go wrong during a space launch.

-Thousands of parts go into the construction of a space vehicle, and even a minor failure can turn very bad, given the stresses put on these vehicles as they climb towards space or return to Earth.
-A common refrain heard when something goes wrong is "space is hard."
+Thousands of parts go into the construction of a space vehicle.
+Given the stresses put on these vehicles as they climb towards space or return to Earth, even a minor failure can turn very bad.
+A common refrain in the space community when something goes wrong is "space is hard."

 Challenger sits on a foggy launch pad for its very first flight into space in April of 1983.
 Credit: NASA

-During the investigation, NASA discovered a technical problem with one specific part of the shuttle - a rubber O-ring near the base of one of the two solid rocket boosters.
-These O-rings function to seal the field joints between the sections of the booster, and they when they are working correctly, they expand and contract quickly, as the sections of the booster flex and shift under the stresses of launch, to prevent hot exhaust gases from escaping through these joints.
+During the investigation, NASA discovered a technical problem with one specific part of the shuttle — a rubber O-ring near the base of one of the two solid rocket boosters.
+These O-rings function to seal the field joints between the sections of the booster.
+When they are working correctly, they expand and contract quickly as the booster sections flex and shift under the stresses of launch.
+In this way, they maintain their seal and prevent hot exhaust gases from escaping through these joints.

 A schematic of the solid rocket booster used by Challenger.
 The 'field joint' closest to the nozzle is the location of the O-ring that failed during launch.
 Credit: NASA

-Although these O-rings had functioned without incident for 24 shuttle launches before this one, there was an inherent flaw in their design that contributed heavily to the loss of Challenger: they were not rated for operations below 4°C.
+Although these O-rings had functioned without incident for 24 shuttle launches, there was an inherent flaw in their design that contributed heavily to the loss of Challenger.
+They were not rated for operations at temperatures below 4°C.

-During the launch before Challenger's fateful liftoff, just two weeks earlier, when the Space Shuttle Columbia flew into space early in the morning on January 12, temperatures at Cape Canaveral were roughly 13°C.
+Just two weeks earlier, during the launch of the Space Shuttle Columbia on January 12, temperatures at Cape Canaveral were roughly 13°C.

-On the morning of January 28, however, the mercury had plunged below freezing in central Florida, as part of a cold snap that had enveloped parts of US Southeast that day.
-To the north, Atlanta, GA, had an overnight low of near -14°C, while Montgomery, AL, had a low of -9°C.
+On the morning of January 28, however, a cold snap had enveloped parts of the U.S. Southeast, and the mercury had plunged below freezing in central Florida.
+To the north, Atlanta, GA, had an overnight low near -14°C, while Montgomery, AL, had a low of -9°C.

-For several communities in the area of Cape Canaveral, they experienced their coldest January 28 morning on record, and the day retains that record even now.
+For several communities in the Cape Canaveral area, they experienced their coldest January 28 morning on record.
+The day retains that record even now.

 Temperature records from NOAA, for the morning of January 28, 1986.
 Credit: NOAA NCDC